honeycomb on a fork

 If you are wondering how to eat honeycomb by itself, cut off a wedge from the comb with a spoon and enjoy it like candy.
 You can chew the wax like gum before spitting it out or swallowing it.

-How to Eat Raw Honeycomb
+How to Eat Honeycomb

 You can eat honeycomb in various ways, and different comb types work better with different foods.
 The flora surrounding the hive determines the color and the flavor of the wax and the honey.
 Brand new wax is always very bright and creamy white.